PGSafarik/FoxGHI/README.md

 ### It will be in the near future
   0) Versioned
-  1) Docking boxes for FXWindowHeader
+  1) Add bitmask preset options to activate the decoration frame
+  2) Predefined basic FoxGHI setting rofiles
-  2) Create a documentations for this library
+  3) Create a documentations for this library
-  3) Examples and tests
+  4) Examples and tests
-  4) Side bar
+  5) Side bar

 ## 5. AUTHOR AND PROJECT LICENCION:
 Copyright (C) 2019 - 2022 Pavel Šafařík <drakarax@seznam.cz>